breanna-n-harris/Harris-lab-website/content/ProspectiveStudents/_index.md

 1. Cover letter containing:

-  * Your educational experiences and/or background, including GPA (adjusted to a 4.0 scale) and what program you are pursuing at TTU (see M.S. and Ph.D. options [here]  (https://www.depts.ttu.edu/biology/academics/graduate/programs/); 1-2 paragraphs)
+  * Your educational experiences and/or background, including GPA (adjusted to a 4.0 scale) and what program you are pursuing at TTU (see M.S. and Ph.D. options [here](https://www.depts.ttu.edu/biology/academics/graduate/programs/); 1-2 paragraphs)
   * Why you chose to contact me/why you are interested in my lab (1-2 paragraphs)
   * Your research interests and ideas (the more specific you can be, the better; 1-2 paragraphs)
   * A description of your included writing sample (e.g., if the writing is from a class essay, provide enough detail for me to understand the context of the        assignment) and why you chose that writing sample.